PhD Student Profiles by Specialization

 Augustin Kassa, S.M.A.

-Augustin Kassa, S.M.A., doctoral student
+Augustin Kassa, S.M.A., doctoral candidate

 Augustin, who is a priest and member of the Society of African Missions, has multiple research interests, covering the elusive category of the I in theology, and the intersection between youth and their culture(s) and ‘the young Jesus’ and his culture.
 He is also investigating the power of female prayer in intertestamental literature and its possible implications for the church’s life.
 Augustin has also worked on the mystery of suffering.
 He is still contemplating how much responsibility God or humanity has/shares in its presence in the world.